 When thinking about sustainable housing, the name of the game is location, location, location.
 An EPA study found that an energy-efficient single-family suburban house plus a fuel efficient car can cut your carbon footprint by 34% as compared to a conventional, single-family, suburban house and a car with average fuel economy.
 While this is a significant improvement over a standard single-family home, the same study found that living in an energy-efficient multifamily house (i.e. housing with two or more units such as a townhouse or apartment) with access to public transportation reduces your carbon footprint by 62% - and that still assumes car ownership.

 As one would expect, multifamily housing units are typically smaller than single-family houses.
 The median size of a new multifamily unit is 1,074 square feet, whereas the median size of a new single family home is 2,467 square feet.
-But with a smaller – albeit more environmentally-friendly – footprint can come some challenges regarding functionality, especially as a household grows or changes over time.
+But with a smaller (albeit more environmentally-friendly) carbon footprint comes new space challenges, especially as a household grows or changes over time.

 This is where Resource Furniture comes in.